aimms/documentation/webui/widget-options.rst

 Configuring Widget Actions
 ++++++++++++++++++++++++++

 Widget Actions can be configured by the application developer via the AIMMS model.
-The set WidgetActionSpecification declared inside the `Pages and Dialog Support <library.html#pages-and-dialog-support-section>`_ section is used for configuring the widget actions, as illustrated here in the next steps.
+The set :any:`webui::WidgetActionSpecification` declared inside the `Pages and Dialog Support <library.html#pages-and-dialog-support-section>`_ section is used for configuring the widget actions, as illustrated here in the next steps.

 .. image:: images/WidgetActionSpecification.png
 			:align: center